Jeffrey Katzenberg Remains Upbeat on Quibi: ‘I’m Still Quite Optimistic This Is Gonna Work’

 Over the past year Quibi has seen high turnover among its senior ranks, with Megan Imbres, head of brand and content marketing, the latest to exit the company just two weeks after launch.
 Quibi earlier this month said top execs, including CEO Meg Whitman, were taking a 10% salary cut as a cost-saving measure.

-Before starting Quibi and forming investment holding company WndrCo, Katzenberg served as CEO and co-founder of DreamWorks Animation (sold to Comcast) and was chairman of Walt Disney Studios for 10 years.
+Before he started Quibi and formed investment holding company WndrCo, Katzenberg served as CEO and co-founder of DreamWorks Animation (sold to Comcast) and was chairman of Walt Disney Studios for 10 years.
 Quibi has raised $1.75 billion from major Hollywood studios and other investors.
-The company expects to need an additional $200 million to fund the business by the second half of 2021, the Journal reported.
+The company expects to need an additional $200 million to fund the business by the second half of 2021, per the Journal report.